Müller (company): Convenience foods

 Since 2011, the group has also included HK Food, which is one of Germany's leading manufacturers of convenience foods.
 Its product range includes chilled delicatessen salads, sauces and fish specialities from the Homann, Nadler, Livio and other brands of the Homann Group.
 The branch business from Nordsee was part of HK Food until October 2018.

 Production sites

 In Germany, beside the group headquarters in Fischach which also houses the Molkerei Alois Müller production plant, the group also operates significant production sites in Freising (Molkerei Weihenstephan), Leppersdorf (Sachsenmilch and Käserei Loose), Market Drayton (Müller Dairy (U.K.), and Prague (Mlékárna Pragolaktos).

 The group had twenty five production sites worldwide by February 2017.

 Sales offices and exports

 The company has sales offices in Italy, the Netherlands, Romania, Slovakia and Hong Kong.
 Müller also exports fresh dairy products of the Müller brand to Bosnia and Herzegovina, Ireland, Croatia, Luxembourg, Austria, Russia, Slovenia, Hungary and the United Arab Emirates.

 Support services

-In addition to the milk processing subsidiaries, a number of ancillary marketing and transport companies are also owned.
-The group includes the packaging company Optipack, the company owned logistics company Culina Group and Müller Naturfarm.
+In addition to the milk processing subsidiaries, it also owns a number of ancillary marketing and transport companies.
+The group includes the packaging company Optipack, the logistics company Culina Group, and Müller Naturfarm.